ForgoneReality/invictus/README.md

 - Instructions not centered
 - BOSS HURTBOX AND COLLISION BOX INACCURATE WHEN ROTATING -> Normal ships probably also inaccurate -> Very noticable with Orios
 - ships tend to teleport in (minor)
+- If you destroy the boss simultaneously as it destroys you, unexpected things occur
+- Picking up a shield/HP as you die may cause the game to continue (and invincibility)

 ### Special Thanks